My preschooler is still very clingy even after starting school. How can I help her to be more independent?

 My child loves to shout at home and in school.
 How can I help him to tone down?

-Young children are not always aware of how to use their voice and the space they are in.
+Young children are not always aware of how to use their voices and the space they are in.
 One suggestion would be to help him ‘visualise’ the concept of volume of voice.
 Ask him to imagine watching TV and how when he adjusts the volume of the TV, the sound gets loud and soft.

 You can help him tone down by asking him to adjust his volume between 1 to 10.
 Volume 1 being very soft and volume 10 being the loudest.